yongchengzhu/Yelp-Camp/README.md

 - [x] Add basic styled form.
 - [x] Add a more beautiful header.
 (Jumbotron)
 - [x] Make campgrounds display in a grid.
+- [x] Add a navbar to all templates.
+- [x] Style the new campground form.

 # Pages
 ### Landing Page: